Mike Yastrzemski Player Props: Giants vs. Reds

 Mike Yastrzemski At The Plate

-- Yastrzemski has driven home a run in 18 games this season (28.1%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on two occasions..
+- In 18 games this year (27.7%), Yastrzemski has picked up an RBI, and in nine of those games (13.8%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.